OllieJones/index-wp-users-for-speed/readme.txt

 = I have a multi-site WordPress installation.
 Can I use this plugin?

 **Yes.**

+= I see high CPU usage (load average) on my MariaDB / MySQL database server during user index building or refresh.
+Is that normal?

+**Yes.** Indexing your registered users requires us to insert a row in wp_usermeta for each of them.
+We do this work in batches of 1000 users to avoid locking up your MariaDB / MySQL server.
+Each batch takes server time.
+Once all the batches of index building or refresh are complete, your CPU usage will return to normal.

 = How does it work?
 (Geeky!) =